t9pin/CSGO-EXT/README.md

 [2] Download and unzip (extract) the folder into any directory.

-[3] Launch csgoext.exe BEFORE opening CSGO.
+[3] Launch extcsgo.exe BEFORE opening CSGO.

 [4] Launch CSGO and load into desired game-mode, then press the inspect key.